rpjuja/task-manager-react/README.md

 ## How to install and run locally

-To run this application you will need docker and npm installed
+**To run this application you will need docker, node and npm installed**

 To clone this repository and navigate to the cloned directory